Shreyanshu952/Git-Practice/README.md

-## GIT and GITHUB Tutorials by Shreyanshu Pachauri
+## GIT and GITHUB Tutorials by SHREYANSHU PACHAURI